thumbliner/thumbliner/toys.md

 ---

-> “The superior pilot uses his superior judgment to avoid situations which require the use of his superior skill.”<br>
+> “The superior pilot uses superior judgment to avoid situations which require the use of superior skill.”<br>
 > — Frank Borman

 ---